 This can go way beyond a couple of paragraphs, but just to give you an idea, here are a couple of well-known advantages of a custom category page.

-Another advantage of a customized category page is that it boosts revenues and profits.
+A great advantage of a customized category page is that it boosts revenues and profits.
 By designing a better WooCommerce category page, you will be able to present your goods in the best light possible, increasing consumer interest in purchasing them.

 Last but not least, creating a custom WooCommerce Category Page will help you enhance your SEO significantly.
 The default WooCommerce Category Page has weak SEO, and it comes with very little content and isn’t optimized for search engines.
 Customizing it creates an excellent opportunity for you to achieve a significant competitive advantage.